MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dimension-default-values.md

 # required metadata

 title: Default financial dimensions on financial journals
-description: The following rules define how financial dimension values default on transactions that are entered through financial journals (but not inventory or project journals).
-This also includes details in the event that you’re using fixed dimensions.
+description: This topic describes the rules that define how financial dimension values default on transactions that are entered through financial journals (but not inventory or project journals).
+The topic also includes details in the event that you’re using fixed dimensions.
 author: kweekley
 ms.date: 08/04/2021
 ms.topic: index-page